daveid77/trivia-game/README.md

   * Max time for each question to be answered
   * "Short Game" option to set number of questions.
   * Answer screen display time.
+* Ghost in the machine:
+  * Error thrown at different points in full game version.
+Happens after differing numbers of questions and differing questions themselves.
+Does not appear to be related to typo in data object or script because it runs so many times successfully.
+Appears to be related to setTimeout and setInterval running asynchronously so many times.
+Unable to resolve issue.

+      ```
+      app.js:204 Uncaught TypeError: Cannot read property 'question' of undefined
+        at Object.setQuestion (app.js:204)
+        at nextStep (app.js:262)
+      ```
 * Nice to have but not developed:
   * Randomize order of four answer options for each question.
 Currently, they always appear in the same order every time game is played.
 * As always, feedback appreciated.